Claudette Carter, graduated from Widener University and enjoys focusing on her love for God as well as the positive things in life.

-Why was Alexander Williams Put to Death?
+Why Was Alexander Williams Put to Death?

-During an interview on Fox 29 News at 10, Fred's great niece Teresa Smithers stated, "My ancestor got away with murder."
-Chris O'Connell, a reporter with Fox spoke with Teresa over the telephone.
-"She told us that her uncle came from a very abusive and alcoholic family and after doing her own research, she even believes Alexander McClay Williams was framed."
-During his report O'Connell explained, "In a stunning revelation not known until recently, they learned Vida Robare had divorced her husband nine years earlier in Michigan.
+During an interview on Fox 29 News at 10, Fred's great-niece Teresa Smithers stated, "My ancestor got away with murder."
+Chris O'Connell, a reporter with Fox, spoke with Teresa over the telephone: "She told us that her uncle came from a very abusive and alcoholic family and after doing her own research, she even believes Alexander McClay Williams was framed."
+During his report, O'Connell explained, "In a stunning revelation not known until recently, they learned Vida Robare had divorced her husband nine years earlier in Michigan.
 The reason she stated in the records, 'Extreme cruelty.'
 The belief is that Robare killed his wife in a fit of rage and framed it on the closest delinquent he could find and don't take their word for it."

 Unfortunately, after the murder of Vida Robare, Alexander Williams was arrested October 10, 1930.
-He was convicted by an all white jury.
-Two hundred and forty three days later, Williams was executed on June 8th, 1931.
-Without any family present, this dejected 16 year old young man was put to death based on varietal evidence.
+He was convicted by an all-white jury.
+Two hundred and forty-three days later, Williams was executed on June 8th, 1931.
+Without any family present, this dejected 16-year-old young man was put to death based on varietal evidence.
 His family was devastated.

 Today, Susie Williams Carter still wants her brother to be exonerated for the murder of Vida Robare.
-With tears in her eyes Susie commented, "Anybody now knows that you stab somebody all that many times, it was a crime of passion."
-The extreme sadness and tears on Susie's face, touched the hearts of viewers as they could see the pain and loss of her brother was still present.
+With tears in her eyes, Susie commented, "Anybody now knows that you stab somebody all that many times, it was a crime of passion."
+The extreme sadness and tears on Susie's face touched the hearts of viewers as they could see the pain and loss of her brother was still present.
 She never had the privilege to know Alexander.
-Susie, was only an infant when he was fallaciously convicted and put to death for a murder Alexander, could not have possibly committed.
+Susie was only an infant when he was fallaciously convicted and put to death for a murder he could not have possibly committed.

-Powerful New Evidence has Been Revealed
+Powerful New Evidence Has Been Revealed

 Chris O'Connell also mentioned, "Lemon uncovered a trove of new evidence.
 Forged documents, changing Williams' age and Robare's death certificate written in different color ink days before the boy was even arrested.
 The headlines of the day saying: 'The Crime Was Committed By An Adult.'
 The bloody handprint on the wall although Williams never had a speck of blood on him that day."

 Toward the end of the interview with Chris O'Connell, Lemon emphatically acknowledged that unless justice was served regarding the declaration of Alexander Williams' innocence by the judicial system, "It is also a stain on the court.
 It is a stain on the honor of the court."

-Alexander's Attorney was Accused of "Grand Standing" by the Judge
+Alexander's Attorney Was Accused of "Grandstanding" by the Judge

 Disappointment permeated the courtroom as Judge Capuzzi claimed: "The petition lacked standing . . .
 It does not identify a person of interest."
-The Judge went on to explain, "It does not give this court or anybody that picks up the record, information about what you are seeking."
+The Judge went on to explain, "It does not give this court or anybody that picks up the record information about what you are seeking."
 Negative words such as "grandstanding and unprepared" were flagrantly used by Judge Capuzzi toward Keller.
-His concern was that the attorney would "turn the hearing into a show instead of addressing the issues . . . " The Judge agreed that he would give Attorney Keller, "one week to either attach an affidavit or establish an estate."
+His concern was that the attorney would "turn the hearing into a show instead of addressing the issues . . . ".
+The Judge agreed that he would give Attorney Keller, "one week to either attach an affidavit or establish an estate."

-During an interview Keller, fervently expressed how he had filed a petition and checked with the DA's office to "explore any possible issues, but received no response until fifteen minutes before Friday's hearing."
-Within an article by Alex Rose, of the Delaware County Daily Times, Judge Capuzzi acknowledged, "I'm trying to make sure that we don't commit any errors.
+During an interview Keller, fervently expressed how he had filed a petition and checked with the DA's office to "explore any possible issues, but received no response until 15 minutes before Friday's hearing."
+In an article by Alex Rose, of the Delaware County Daily Times, Judge Capuzzi acknowledged, "I'm trying to make sure that we don't commit any errors.
 So we'll do it this way and if the Commonwealth does not file an objection, then I'll enter the order.
 It is as simple as that."
-The negative tone toward Attorney Keller from Judge Capuzzi, made members of the family feel uncomfortable and disillusioned.
+The negative tone toward Attorney Keller from Judge Capuzzi made members of the family feel uncomfortable and disillusioned.

-Attorney Robert Keller, remained subdued and confident during the proceedings.
+Attorney Robert Keller remained subdued and confident during the proceedings.
 He finally admitted after the hearing: "I have thick skin."
 A graduate from Temple University in 1979, Keller practices Criminal Law.
-He is representing Alexander, in order to clear his name of this bloodcurdling murder, that evidence has now proven he did not commit.
-Attorney Keller, carefully explained, "In criminal matters you do not have to create an estate.
+He is representing Alexander in order to clear his name of this bloodcurdling murder that evidence has now proven he did not commit.
+Attorney Keller carefully explained, "In criminal matters, you do not have to create an estate.
 It is not needed.
-The code of ethics do not require it.
+The code of ethics does not require it.
 I am doing this pro bono.
 Any costs have been out of my pocket.
 It is expensive to create an estate.
 This could cost several hundred dollars.
 It can create potential tax issues.
 There are so many layers to create an estate.
 It doesn't make sense."

-The Family Members and Friends Who Attended the Hearing in an attempt to Exonerate Alexander Williams
+Family Members and Friends Who Attended the Hearing to Exonerate Alexander Williams

 Family Members and Friends Want Justice and Closure

-Bonnie White, Kenneth Graves' god-mom stated, "It is deep.
-Eighty something years and it brings back a lot because we talk about Black Lives Matter.
+Bonnie White, Kenneth Graves' god-mom, stated, "It is deep.
+Eighty-something years and it brings back a lot because we talk about Black Lives Matter.
 I look forward to him being exonerated because he is crying out from the grave to be exonerated."

-She finds comfort in her daily prayers to her Heavenly Father Jehovah, that one day this issue will be resolved.
-Her strong faith and trust in God, gives Susie hope for the future that one day Alexander and others like him who were unjustly murdered, will receive justice.
-Powerful scriptures like Proverbs 3:5,6 reminds Susie of the real source of trust and faith as it states: "Trust in Jehovah with all your heart and do not rely on your own understanding.
+She finds comfort in her daily prayers to her Heavenly Father Jehovah that one day this issue will be resolved.
+Her strong faith and trust in God gives Susie hope for the future that one day Alexander and others like him, unjustly murdered, will receive justice.
+Powerful scriptures like Proverbs 3:5,6 reminds Susie of the real source of trust and faith as it states: "Trust in Jehovah with all your heart and do not rely on your understanding.
 In all your ways take notice of him, and he will make your paths straight."
-May we all be in prayer for the Williams family and that true justice will prevail for all mankind in the future.
+May we all be in prayer for the Williams family and that real justice will prevail for all humankind in the future.